FAForever/wiki-pages/Play/Client/Host-and-join-games.md

 ## Play Tab

 ![game-panel.png](/game-panel.png)

-If you have any trouble joining or connecting to someone visit [Here](http://wiki.faforever.com/index.php?title=Connection_issues_and_solutions).
+If you encounter any issues joining or connecting to a game, please refer to the [connection issues and solutions guide](http://wiki.faforever.com/index.php?title=Connection_issues_and_solutions).

-Coop Campaign missions can be hosted at the [Co-Op](/en/Play/Client/Coop-Missions) Tab & Ladder Games Can be Joined via the [Matchmaking](/en/Play/Client/tmm) Tab.
+For Co-op Campaign missions, you can host them from the [Co-Op](/en/Play/Client/Coop-Missions) tab, and to join ladder games, visit the [Matchmaking](/en/Play/Client/tmm) tab.

 ## Game Modes
 - Matchmaker